How Poor Posture Affects Neck Pain and Generates Headaches

 If you don’t use it, you lose it.
 With enough time, the cumulative stress on the neck and its joints can lead to:

-- Muscle unevenness.
-What people call upper-crossed syndrome in the realm of neck pain.
+- Muscle unevenness: This is what people call “upper-crossed syndrome” in the realm of neck pain.
 Muscles in the upper neck and chest are tight as well as some of the anterior neck muscles, while the upper back and anterior neck muscles are long and weak.

-- Degenerative disease of the neck.
-The added stress on the joints and the discs and vertebrae increases the likeliness of cervical osteoarthritis and degenerative disc disease of the cervical spine.
+- Degenerative disease of the neck: The added stress on the joints and the discs and vertebrae increases the likelihood of cervical osteoarthritis and degenerative disc disease of the cervical spine.

-- Reduced range of motion.
-Try this, with your head over your shoulders, turn your head left and right.
-Now stick your head forward as far as you can and turn your head left and right.
-Notice the motion difference?
+- Reduced range of motion: Try this: with your head over your shoulders, turn your head left and right.
+Now, stick your head forward as far as you can and turn your head left and right.
+Notice the difference in your range of motion?
 If you have trouble looking over your shoulder while driving.
 This may be one of the reasons why.